dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 } __attribute__((packed));
 ```

 Again, note the use of the packed attribute.
 In long mode the limit field should be set to 0xFFF (16 bytes per descriptor * 256 descriptors, and substract 1 because that's how this is encoded).
 The `base` field needs to contain the *logical address* of the idt.
-This is usually the virtual address, but if you have re-enabled segmentation in long mode (some cpus allow this), this address ignores segmentation.
+This is usually the virtual address, but if the segmentation have been re-enabled in long mode (some cpus allow this), this address ignores segmentation.

 *Authors Note: The reason for substracting one from the size of the idt is interesting.
 Loading an IDT with zero entries would effectively be pointless, as there would be nothing there to handle interrupts, and so no point in having loaded it in the first place.
 Since the size of 1 is useless, the length field is encoded as one less than the actual length.
 This has the benefit of reducing the 12-bit value of 4096 (for a full IDT), to a smaller 11-bit value of 4096.
 One less bit to store!*